-Figure 3.16 Size-at-age plot based on scale ageing data from selected gwenis captured during the annual gill net survey in Seton and Anderson lakes, September to October 2016.
-Larger dots with black border represent the median values.
+Figure 3.14 Size-at-age box plot based on scale ageing data from randomly selected gwenis captured during the annual gill net survey in Seton and Anderson lakes from late September to early October, 2015 to 2017.
+The boxes are bounded by the 75th and 25th percentiles.
+The median divides each box and the whiskers represent the 10th and 90th percentiles.
+Sample sizes for some age groups are still relatively small.

-Figure 3.17 Size-at-age plot based on fin ray and otolith ageing data from bull trout captured during the annual gill net surveys in Seton and Anderson lakes, September to October 2015 and 2016.
-The line represents the von Bertalanffy growth curve based on median size values for each available age of Anderson Lake fish.
-There are not yet enough data points for each age class to develop a separate curve for the Seton Lake fish.
+Figure 3.15 Size-at-age plot based on fin ray and otolith ageing data from bull trout captured during the annual gill net surveys in Seton and Anderson lakes from late September to early October, 2015 to 2017.
+The lines represent the von Bertalanffy growth curves based on median size values for each lake.